 Data has been presented by device type, as CPMs are also greatly influenced by device type, which the following chart shows.

-CPM by Smart Phone Browser
+Smart Phone Browser CPM

 In our data sample, smart phone browser share was a two-horse race between Chrome and Safari.
 It’s no great surprise to see Chrome (owned by the world’s biggest advertising company) outperforming Safari (Owned by Apple who have taken a strategic stand against Google online advertising).